gilbert/zaml/README.md

 ## Introduction

-Zaml's syntax is inspired by [NGINX's conf format](https://nginx.org/en/docs/beginners_guide.html#conf_structure).
-Clean, effective, and not obsessed with your shift key:
+Zaml's syntax is clean, effective, and not obsessed with your shift key:

 ```js
 import {parse} from 'zaml'